lvgl/docs_old/tr/html/_sources/overview/file-system.md.txt

 ```
 *The mode in `lv_fs_open` can be `LV_FS_MODE_WR` to open for write or `LV_FS_MODE_RD | LV_FS_MODE_WR` for both*

 This example shows how to read a directory's content.
-It's up to the driver how to mark the directories but in can be a good practice to insert a `'/'` in front of the directory name.
+It's up to the driver how to mark the directories, but it can be a good practice to insert a `'/'` in front of the directory name.
 ```c
 lv_fs_dir_t dir;
 lv_fs_res_t res;